iad-ABDUL-RAOUF/pfmag/README.md

 You use google map regularly ?
 Robots too need to know their location, often indoor without access to Global Navigation Satellite System (comonly called GPS).
 Other sensor can replace it.
 For instance an odometry system to measure the relative displacement at each timestep and a magnetometer to observe the magnetic field that vary indoor from one position to another.
 The goal of this project is to implement a bootstrap particle filter algorithm to merge this two sensor outputs and estimate the localisation of the robot inside a map of the magnetic field of the building.

+# Using the code

+Unless specified otherwise, these instructions assume your computer run Linux.

-# Dependencies
+## Dependencies

-This code depend on the GNU Scientific Library (GSL) for random number generation
+This code depend on the GNU Scientific Library (GSL) for random number generation which is easily installed on Linux

 ```shell
 sudo apt-get install libgsl-dev
 ```
+On other distriubtion try the following tutorial https://solarianprogrammer.com/2020/01/26/getting-started-gsl-gnu-scientific-library-windows-macos-linux/

 If you want to plot the particles, I gave you my python3 script for that.
 It depends on a few module.
 However the C code works just fine without it (it's a C project after all).
 To install them globally :